-Barefoot Initiative was founded by three Australians, Aidan Glasby, Kyra Marwaha & Sunil Marwaha who are interested in sustainable and community driven development.
+Barefoot Initiative was founded by three Australians, Aidan Glasby, Kyra Marwaha & Sunil Marwaha who are passionate about supporting locally led community development.

-Our name ‘Barefoot Initiative' is symbolic of our goal to work closely with communities at a ground level assisting them in realising their ideas for development.
+Our name ‘Barefoot Initiative' is symbolic of our goal to work alongside communities in supporting them in their development process.

 Aidan glasby